sahu04/Ecs_service_terraform_githubworkflow/README.md

 * Secret manager (entry with name "DSI-postgress-DB" to load env variables)

 ##  tables.yaml script
-this script contains the tables and columns deatsils from RDS PostgreSQL database table The structure of the YAML file is designed to define a list of tables, where each table has a name and a list of associated columns.
+this script contains the tables and columns deatails from RDS PostgreSQL database table The structure of the YAML file is designed to define a list of tables, where each table has a name and a list of associated columns.

 ```
 tables: